lemon07r/pampax/README.md

 # PAMPAX – Protocol for Augmented Memory of Project Artifacts Extended

 This fork adds native support for any OpenAI compatible API endpoints (so use any provider, or local api like llama.cpp server/lmstudio/etc), and support for any Reranking models instead of only supporting the previous local-only Transform.js implementation.
-This should open up better performing model options both for emebedding and reranking.
+The benchmark shows a significant improvment in performance when using a better reranking model, see below in the performance metrics section of the readme.

 **Version 1.12.x** · **Semantic Search** · **MCP Compatible** · **Node.js**